syncfusion-content/fileformat-docs/File-Formats/DocIO/Open-and-save-Word-document-in-ASP-NET-MVC.md

 {% endtabs %}

-Step 6: Add a new action method **OpenAndSaveDocument** in HomeController.cs and include the following code snippets to **Open and Save Word document** and download it.
+Step 6: Add a new action method **OpenAndSaveDocument** in HomeController.cs.

+Step 7: Add below code example to **open an existing Word document in ASP.NET MVC**.

 **Open an existing Word document:**